vlofgren/vlofgren/README.md

 Roses are red, violets are blue;
-next statement a lie,
+next statement lies,
-previous one was true.
+previous was true.